mntsx/thoad/README.md

 - **PyTorch Integration**
   It would be exciting to eventually fully-integrate the package into the PyTorch framework, although it's unlikely to happen, since ensuring their coordinated stability would require relevant adjustments to the mentioned library.
 Specifically:
-  - Providing it with a more comprehensive tool for accessing controllers' contextual information.
+  - Providing it with a more comprehensive tool for accessing operators' contextual information.
   - Improving the accessibility to the type signatures of the backward functions.

 ## License